Expertise & Learner’s Mindset

 Well-intended people behave in unhelpful ways: Good intentions and good manners generate a wide range of reasonable and justifiable behaviours that are not conducive to effectively meeting the above challenges.

 There are reams of support available for each of the above specific problems.
 Since strategic planning, governance and interpersonal communication are inseparable, it is really hard to find the right solution for your particular problem.
-Too often, we look to external resources to solve complicated internal challenges.
+An inherent danger in inviting such support is that we rely on external resources to solve complicated internal challenges.